webpack-contrib/html-loader/README.md

 ### 'Root-relative' URLs

-With the same configuration as above:
+With the same configuration as in the CDN example:

 **file.html**